khanhnhan1512/RAG_LLM_DA/README.md

 # MSKGen: Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation

-This is the official repository for the paper "Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation," which has been accepted and will be published in the **Lecture Notes in Artificial Intelligence** series by **Springer** at the [**ICCCI 2025** conference](https://iccci.pwr.edu.pl/2025/).
+This is the official repository for the paper "Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation," which has been accepted and will be published in the **Lecture Notes in Artificial Intelligence** series by **Springer** at the [**ICCCI 2025** conference](https://iccci.pwr.edu.pl/2025/). **It will be published in the prestigious Springer series "Lecture Notes in Artificial Intelligence" (LNAI)**.

+We have attached the official acceptance notification below as proof: [Paper Acceptance Notification](iccci2025.pdf)

 For a detailed explanation of our methodology, experiments, and results, please refer to our full paper: [Query-Aware Temporal Knowledge Graph Reasoning with Multi-Source Knowledge Based Generation](paper.pdf).